freme-project/freme-project.github.io/_pages/knowledge-base/filtering.md

 ## Using filters

-Filters can be used by adding the parameter `filter=FILTERNAME` to any enrichment request.
+A filtes can be used by adding the parameter `filter=FILTERNAME` to any enrichment request.

 Furthermore, the possible outformat/accept-header values differ when using filters.